Thais Reiss: Orlando Pride

 Having gone undrafted in the 2022 NWSL Draft, Reiss trialled with Orlando Pride for preseason ahead of the 2022 season.
-She continued to train with the team and eventually signed a contract for the remainder of the season on 11 July 2022.
+She continued to train with the team and eventually signed a contract for the remainder of the season on 11 June 2022.
 She made her professional debut the following day as an 82nd-minute substitute in a 1–0 defeat away at Chicago Red Stars in the first game under interim head coach Seb Hines.
 She was released upon the expiry of her contract in November 2022 having made five appearances for the club.

+Having returned to Orlando as a trialist during preseason including scoring during a 2–0 friendly win over UCF Knights, Reiss re-signed with the club on a one-year contract on 7 April 2023.
+Her contract option was declined at the end of the 2023 season.

+Villarreal

+On 10 January 2024, Reiss signed a contract with Spanish Liga F club Villarreal.

+Spokane Zephyr FC

+On 18 June 2024, Reiss signed with Spokane Zephyr FC for the inaugural season of the USL Super League.
+Reiss suffered ACL and MCL tears during training in September 2024.

 International career

 In 2016, Reiss was a member of the Brazil under-17 squad at the 2016 FIFA U-17 Women's World Cup, playing the full 90 minutes of a group stage win over Nigeria.
 In 2018, she was called up to the Brazil under-20 squad for the 2018 FIFA U-20 Women's World Cup and played in all three group games.
 Brazil failed to progress from the group stage in both tournaments.